 Zachary Van Winkle

-I earned my BA in the social sciences from the Humboldt-University Berlin in 2013, followed by a MA in 2015.
+My BA in the social sciences was earned from the Humboldt-University Berlin in 2013, followed by a MA in 2015.
 Starting in September of 2015, I was employed as a pre-doctoral research fellow at the department of microsociology at the Humboldt University and the research group on demography and inequality at the WZB Berlin Social Science Center.
 During that time, I was hosted by Stockholm University, Princeton University and the University of Amsterdam for research visits.
-I defended my doctoral dissertation on the complexity of family life courses in 20th century Europe and the United States in early October of 2018.
+I defended my doctoral dissertation on the complexity of family life courses in 20th century Europe and the United States in early October of 2018, which was awarded the best PhD thesis prize from the European Consortium for Sociological Research and the German Society for Demography.